HenrikDA/blynk-server/README.md

     8 - command is not supported
     9 - token is not valid
     10 - server error
-    11 - user have already logged in.
-Happens in cases when same user tries to login more than one time.
+    11 - user is already logged in.
+Happens in cases when same user tries to login for more than one time.
     12 - tweet exception, exception occurred during posting request to Twitter could be in case messages are the same in a row;
     13 - tweet body invalid exception; body is empty or larger than 140 chars;
     14 - user has no access token.